radical-semiconductor/woodpecker/README.md

 ## Installation

-To install the woodpeckr toolchain to debug and test these programs, install Cargo as [described here](https://doc.rust-lang.org/cargo/getting-started/installation.html).
+To install the woodpecker toolchain to debug and test these programs, install Cargo as [described here](https://doc.rust-lang.org/cargo/getting-started/installation.html).

 Then, in a terminal, run `cargo install woodpecker-cpu`.